Bild

 For Master students

-• In this case, the application is still made during the Bachelor's degree.
-You will only receive an acceptance subject to continued enrollment at KIT for the master's degree.
+• An Erasmus semester abroad can be completed starting in the first semester of the master’s program.
+In this case, the application is submitted during the bachelor’s program, and acceptance is granted subject to continued enrollment at KIT for the master’s program.

 1. Preparation